Apsara – Celestial Nymph

 Robam Tep Apsara

 Robam Tep Apsara or the Dance of the Apsara Divinities is the title of a Khmer classical dance created by the Royal Ballet of Cambodia in the mid-20th century.
-The Apsara is played by a woman, in tight-fitting traditional dress, whose graceful, sinuous gestures are codified to narrate classical myths or religious stories.
+A woman plays the Apsara in tight-fitting traditional dress, whose graceful, sinuous gestures are codified to narrate classical myths or religious stories.
 The costumes of the apsara role are based on the depicts of Angkor Wat.
 They wear a silk brocade that is intricately pleated in the front.

 - Title: Apsara